JoshuaKGoldberg/create-typescript-app/docs/FAQs.md

 ## Why tabs?

-This repository template configures `"useTabs": true` in the root-level `.prettierrc`.
+This repository template configures `"useTabs": true` in the root-level `.prettierrc.json`.
 It does so because tabs have been phrased by the community as generally better for accessibility:

 - <https://github.com/11ty/eleventy/issues/3098>